 It's no secret that even the one and only the Godfather of hip-hop, a prominent beat-maker and entertainer — Dr Dre, had used some help with his production.
 A fact that even he had confirmed in recent years — opening up publicly and name-dropping the G’s, partially responsible for some of the rapper/producer’s wildest hits.

 There was, however, heavy rumouring and even some tension around another name that appeared in the writing credits of Dre's albums — Daz Dillinger.
-It's documented that Daz also played a very prominent role in the production of Snoop Dogg’s first and indisputably killer album — “Doggystyle”, which turned into an immortal rap classic everyone loves to hear.
+It's documented that Daz also played a very prominent role in the production of Snoop Dogg’s first and indisputably killer album — “Doggystyle”, which turned into an immortal rap classic everyone loves to listen to.
 Still, according to Death Row’s boss, Suge Knight, other gang members, who were lucky enough to witness those epic times, and finally confirmed by the man himself — Daz Dillinger was not given the credits he deserved.
 Not even close.
 He claims he’s in charge of some of the album’s anthems like “Rat - Tat - Tat - Tat” and “Ain’t No Fun”, but on the record, you would find his name credited only as “programmed drums”.

 More heat arose between Dre and another G from his closest circle — Chris “The Glove” Taylor, who publicly accused the Doctor of not crediting him as the beat-maker of one of his signature songs — “Stranded on Death Row”, nor as the author of “Doggy Dog World”, not even mentioning the rest of his contribution to Snoop’s album.

-Assuming that you, fellow reader, are a great selector with impeccable taste, you are also very passionate and spend the majority of your time practicing and perfecting your DJ skills and developing your exceptional approach to the art of mixing.
+Assuming that you, fellow reader, are a great curator with impeccable taste, you are also very passionate and spend the majority of your time practicing and perfecting your DJ skills and developing your exceptional approach to the art of mixing.
 Well done!